Gender Equality Index: 99/100 for the third consecutive year!

 Share this article

-Under the law on freedom to choose one's professional future, companies with more than 50 employees must calculate and publish their gender equality index every year.
+Under the law on the freedom to choose one’s professional future, companies with more than 50 employees must calculate and publish their gender equality index annually.

 Grands Moulins de Paris stands out once again

-For several years now, Grands Moulins de Paris has been implementing numerous measures to promote professional equality.
+For several years now, Grands Moulins de Paris has been implementing numerous initiatives to promote workplace equality.
 We have worked actively to reduce all disparities, particularly the gender pay gap.
-This daily, collective commitment has enabled us to achieve a score of 99 out of 100 on the professional equality index for men and women since 2022.
+Thanks to this daily, collective commitment, we have achieved a score of 99 out of 100 on the gender equality index since 2022.
 We are therefore proud to confirm this score for the third consecutive year!

-Based on five indicators, each worth between 15 and 40 points, itidentifiesareas for improvement in companies in terms of gender equality.
-The five indicators assessed are as follows:
+Based on five indicators, each worth between 15 and 40 points, it helpsidentifyareas where companiescan improve in terms of gender equality.
+Here are the five indicators assessed:

 The gender pay gap

-The gap in individual pay increases between women and men
+The gap in individual pay raise rates between women and men

 The gap in promotion rates between women and men

-The number of women and men among the 10 highest earners
+The number of women and men among the 10 highest-paid individuals

-When wage disparities are identified (the alert threshold is set at a score of 75/100), the company has three years to implement corrective measures, otherwise it faces penalties of up to 1% of its total payroll.
+When pay gaps are identified (the trigger threshold is set at a score of 75 out of 100), the company has three years to implement corrective measures; otherwise, it faces penalties of up to 1% of its total payroll.

-The law also requires this index to be published on the company's website and intranet.
-In order to make this index even more transparent and encourage companies in their efforts to promote gender equality, the results are also published on the Ministry of Labor's website for companies with more than 250 employees.
+The law also requires that this index be published on the company’s website and intranet.
+To make this index even more transparent and to encourage companies in their efforts to promote gender equality, the results are also published on the Ministry of Labor’s website for companies with more than 250 employees.

-At Grands Moulins de Paris, there are more than 200 different jobs.
-Because milling can be perceived as a very male-dominated industry, we are shining a spotlight on positions held by women.
+At Grands Moulins de Paris, there are more than 200 different job roles.
+Since the milling industry is often perceived as a very male-dominated field, we’re shining a spotlight on positions held by women.

 Cloé Chevalier